 - sometimes made with berries or a berry sauce, or two different ice cream flavors, or nuts

 In short, it’s a little ball of decadent ice cream.
-I opted for two flavors for this version: regular and white chocolate ?
-I also opted to make it a raw, refined sugar-free, and, dairy-free tartufo, because… well, you know ?.
+I opted for two flavors for this version: regular and white chocolate.
+I also opted to make it a raw-style, refined sugar-free, and, dairy-free tartufo, because… well, you know! :)

 You can get away with using a silicone muffin pan for the same concept.
 Different shape, same chocolate ice cream.
 All good :)

 Whether you opt to get/use the tartufo pan (which is great for small treats) or use a muffin pan, be sure to use a silicone one because otherwise you’ll never dig your dessert out — or at least not gracefully.
 I’ve seen some attempts by people who didn’t know.
 Wasn’t pretty :S

 Silicone makes it so easy to pop these out, plus you’ll get lots of brownie points for serving an impressively-shaped, authentic restaurant quality dessert.

 Just a couple more quick notes: the two tones of chocolate (regular and white) can be used in several ways.
 One way is to fill the center with the white (as per the first photo above), another way is to simply lightly swirl the two flavors together with a skewer once the two mixtures are in the mold.
 Up to you, really, but if you swirl, be sure not to over-swirl, so you can still keep the two flavors distinct.

 The second quick note is that the recipe only makes 3 big servings, but you can double since the pan has 6 cavities, especially if serving for company.
 One serving is quite large though.
 So feel free to cut in half or serve whole :) And while on this subject, if you’re using a newer Vitamix with the wider pitcher base, you’ll need to triple the recipe to make it work (as Janel has done in the video above).